ichlubna/blenderScripts/README.md

 lightning.py - compositor node for 2D lightning effect

 ## LF
-cameras.py - generates grid of cameras for lightfield\
+cameras.py - generates grid of cameras for lightfield or LKG
-camerasLKG.py - generates line of cameras suitable for rendering Looking Glass quilts

 ## MISC
 bakeAll.py - bakes all simulations (usage: blender untitled.blend -b -P bakeAll.py)
+matchFPS.py - transforms the imported strip in VSE into the project FPS scaleOptical.py - scales the selected objects according to camera